 - Familiarize yourself with every part of the DRS.

-- Review each tab so you know what is being asked and what information is available.
+- Review the document and each exhibit so you know what is being asked and what information is available.

 - Read each underlined section and answer choice carefully and completely.